mrFlick72/spring-cloud-kubernetes-demo/README.md

 }
 ```

-The application.yml configuration provided via config map for kubernetes profile and application-netflix.yml for netflix profile.
+The application.yml configuration provided via config map.
 The benefit of use configmap
-with kubernetes is that configuring restart actuator endpoint with spring cloud kubernetes configuration in the bootstrap.yml, we can benefit of a hot reload configuration mechanism
+with Spring Cloud Kubernetes is that configuring restart actuator endpoint with spring cloud kubernetes configuration in the application.yml, we can benefit of a hot reload configuration mechanism
 via Spring application context restart.

 The application is totally reactive and no blocking io.
 It involved: